 2. Resale Value

 Some reports cited how the likes of SUVs and trucks hold some of the highest resale values.
-The combination of design and function make them coveted vehicles on the market.
+The combination of design and function makes them coveted vehicles on the market.

 Porsche, though, isn’t far behind.
 Among the brands in the luxe sports car category, this German brand takes the lead.